tethysplatform/tethys/docs/tethys_sdk/tethys_services/secure_map_services.rst

 .. _secure_map_services_oauth:

-Requiring an OAuth Provider
+Requiring an OAuth2 Provider
 ===========================

-Services that use OAuth authentication require the user to have linked the corresponding social auth account to their Tethys Portal account.
-To require users to link an account before they can access an app, add the app package and provider name to the ``OAUTH_REQUIREMENTS`` portal setting:
+Services that use OAuth2 authentication require the user to have linked the corresponding social auth account to their Tethys Portal account.
+To require users to link an account before they can access an app, add the app package and provider name to the ``OAUTH2_REQUIREMENTS`` portal setting:

 .. code-block:: bash

-    tethys settings --set OAUTH_REQUIREMENTS.my_first_app my_provider
+    tethys settings --set OAUTH2_REQUIREMENTS.my_first_app my_provider

 Users who access the app without having linked an account for the given provider are redirected to their user settings page with a message prompting them to link it.